 One of the Earliest Printed Maps of the East Coast of the United States.

-First state (left latitude written "30" instead of "39") of Cornelis van Wytfliet's Norumbega et Virginia, the highly important map of the Atlantic Seaboard of North America from the first atlas to focus on the Mapping of the New World.
+Second state ("1597" erased; left latitude written "30" instead of "39") of Cornelis van Wytfliet's Norumbega et Virginia, the highly important map of the Atlantic Seaboard of North America from the first atlas to focus on the Mapping of the New World.

 The map embraces the eastern coastline of North America, from the Outer Banks of North Carolina to Cape Breton Island.
 It is from the first edition of Wytfliet's Descriptionis Ptolemaicae Augmentum, a pioneering work that set a precedent for the geographic descriptions and atlases of the Americas that followed.